Jwen-LSMTree/LSMTree-2/test/lib/googletest-1.14.0/docs/gmock_cook_book.md

   // To implement a polymorphic matcher, we just need to make MatchAndExplain a
   // template on its first argument.

-  // In this example, we want to use NotNull() with any pointer, so
+  // In this examples, we want to use NotNull() with any pointer, so
   // MatchAndExplain() accepts a pointer of any type as its first argument.
   // In general, you can define MatchAndExplain() as an ordinary method or
   // a method template, or even overload it.